intel-retail/automated-vending/docs_src/phases/phase1.md

 !!! warning
     If you have not already populated the inventory as described in the [Stock the Cooler with Inventory](#Stock-the-Cooler-with-Inventory) section, do not proceed.
 The inferencing service follows a specific sequence for changes in inventory.
 The first transaction in the sequence is always a _gain_ of inventory, corresponding to the stocker adding items to inventory.
 The following transactions are _removal_ of inventory, corresponding to customers _taking_ items from inventory.

     If you mess up, you should start fresh.
-Run the command `make down && make clean-docker && make run` to scrub the Automated Checkout data and containers, wait approximately one minute after all services have started, and begin again.
+Run the command `make down && make clean-docker && make run` to scrub the Automated Vending data and containers, wait approximately one minute after all services have started, and begin again.
 This scenario relies on the stocking scenario in phase 1 - if the stocking scenario is skipped, it is still OK, but the randomized sequence of transactions will yield inventory/audit log/ledger changes that differ from the expected examples shown throughout this scenario.

 In a manner similar to the previous section (where we stocked our inventory), the following steps are taken when simulating a customer: